If you've blocked our ad, please consider unblocking it.

 Unused Push Blocks

-Dungeon room number 61 is the same as 21 with the blocks form a left-pointing arrow.
+Dungeon room number 61 is the same as 21 with the blocks forming a left-pointing arrow.
 However, it is possible to push one of the blocks to move from left to right and vice versa in the room.

 Unused Enemies